 Michael Nouguier: Thanks, Clinton.
 Appreciate it.
 Glad to be here.

 Clinton Larson: And for our listeners who are wondering what is cybersecurity doing at an accounting firm?
 Can you give us a little overview of what you do here at Eide Bailly?

 Michael Nouguier: Yeah, absolutely.
 So we uh, I'm the Director of Cybersecurity Services at Eide Bailly.
 And so Eide Bailly actually is more than just an accounting firm.
-We actually have a whole technology consulting practice that specializes in data analytics, IT management for our clients, as well as CRM, Salesforce and SAGE implementation and cybersecurity.
+We actually have a whole technology consulting practice that specializes in data analytics, IT management for our clients, as well as CRM, Salesforce implementation and cybersecurity.
 So we have a very large technology consulting practice to help our client base and just the United States in general.

 So, what we are seeing is that cybersecurity is becoming more and more of a focus for all of our clients.
 And so I decided to jump into Eide Bailly and bring my experience to run some services and help our clients improve their cybersecurity posture.

 Clinton Larson: Great, and as I said, it's Cybersecurity Awareness Month, but as you sort of spoke to just now, cybersecurity has become a topic that organizations just can't ignore anymore or can't minimize.
 It just, it has to be top of mind.
 So let's just maybe start there.
 Why is cybersecurity such an important topic now for business owners and organizations?